You dream about writing your own songs, but feel it’s way too difficult to do, especially on your own.

-Learning how to write a song can be very easy once you know the basics and use a few useful tricks to help your song stand out from the rest.
+The truth is – writing a song isn’t hard if you know the basics and use a few useful tricks to help your song stand out from the rest.

-The majority of songs have 3 major parts: lyrics, chords and a melody (vocal, instrumental or both) – unless it’s an instrumental song of course!
+The majority of songs have 3 major parts: lyrics, chords and a melody – vocal, instrumental or both.

-Every songwriter has a different approach when it comes to writing music using these 3 major parts, some may start off by writing the lyrics and get down a story as a starting point, others may turn to the music itself and write melodies which later would inspire the story.
+Every songwriter has a different approach when it comes to writing songs, some may start off by writing the lyrics and get down a story as a starting point, others may turn to the music itself and write melodies which later would inspire the story.

 The more you write songs, the better you develop a routine or process to write and complete your songs effectively.